Variability of mesoscopic mechanical disorder in disordered solids: Computer glass models

 \section{Computer glass models}

-In this work, we presented results based on extensive simulations and analyses of $9$ different computer models of glass-forming liquids.
-Here, we provide brief descriptions of the models listed in the legend of Figs.~\ref{fig:Fig2} of the main text.
-We specify the system sizes $N$ employed, and the number of independent glass samples $n$ that constitute each ensemble for the estimations of $\chi$, as presented in the main text.
-All of the models are studied in three-dimensions (3D) using a cubic box of fixed volume $V\!=\!L^3$ with standard periodic boundary conditions\cite{allen1989computer}.
-Liquids were equilibrated at each parent temperature using molecular dynamics, unless stated otherwise.
-After equilibration, each system is instantaneously quenched to a local minimum of the potential energy using a conventional minimization algorithm, to obtain an ensemble of athermal glasses.

-For each model, a crossover temperature $\Tx$ is estimated following the approach presented in\cite{Tx_arXiv}, as briefly explained in Appendix~\ref{sec:appendix_interpolation_energy}.
-The estimated values of $\Tx$ --- expressed in terms of each model's individual simulation units --- are reported in Table~\ref{tab:Tx_utx}.
-In addition, we refer to relevant literature where further information about the models and protocols used to prepare our ensembles of athermal glasses can be found.
+In this Appendix we provide brief descriptions of the models from sections~\ref{sec:fsp}-\ref{sec:melts} and refer to relevant literature where further information about the models and protocols used to prepare our ensembles of athermal glasses can be found.
+Number of particles $N$, number of independent glass samples $n$, and Poisson's ratio $\nu$ of systems in Sec.~\ref{sec:melts} are reported in Table~\ref{tab:poisson_and_sys_size}.\\

+\textbf{Fluctuating-size-particles}.--- The `Fluctuating-size-particles' model allows generating computer glasses that are not formed by the conventional route of quenching a liquid.
+In this model, on top of the three translational degrees of freedom per particle, particles' effective sizes are allowed to fluctuate at some energetic cost.
+The latter is controlled by a stiffness $k_\lambda$; as $k_\lambda\!\rightarrow\!\infty$, the particles' sizes are frozen, and the model reduces to a conventional computer glass model.
+We use the glasses generated in~\cite{fsp}, where it was shown that $k_\lambda$ plays a crucial role in obtaining ultra-stable glasses by systematically varying $k_\lambda$ between $10^1$ to $10^5$.
+The number densities we employed were: $N/V\!=\!1.2660,0.8945,0.6765$, $0.5801,0.5332,0.5166,0.5102,0.5082,0.5075$, expressed in terms of $\lambdabar^{-3}$ (see~\cite{fsp} for definition), for $k_\lambda\!=\!10$, 30, 100, 300, 1000, 3000, 10000, 30000, 100000, 300000, respectively.
+Samples were quenched using the FIRE minimization algorithm~\cite{fire}.\\

+{\textbf{Sticky hard spheres}}.--- Glasses made with this model were recently shown to have interesting elasticity properties~\cite{ultrahigh_poissons_ratio_prm2022}.
+Particles interact pairwise via a piece-wise potential constructed such that its repulsive part can be systematically controlled by the parameter $Q$ while keeping the attractions unchanged.
+The pairwise-potential reads: